MichaelCurrin/auto-commit-msg/docs/quickstart.md

 ### Remove

-Uninstall the extension if you don't want it anymore.
+> How to uninstall the extension if you don't want it anymore

-- Go to the Extensions tab, find it and click uninstall.
+1. Go to the Extensions tab
-- Or run this command then restart VS Code.
+2. Click the extension.
+3. Click _uninstall_.

+Or

+1. Run this command.
     ```sh
     $ code --uninstall-extension MichaelCurrin.auto-commit-msg
     ```
+2. Restart VS Code.